 They may also require a much larger deposit - 25-35%.
 Obviously, you will need to check with your mortgage broker or financial advisor to see what is available.

-What Your Mortgage Broker Might Be Looking For
+What your Mortgage Broker Might be Looking For

 For instance, before financing the property your mortgage broker might want to see evidence of the following.

-▶ Great local management contacts to manage the property
+- Great local management contacts to manage the property.

 The timeframe for purchasing an HMO and getting it running depends on the property you are looking to buy.

-Some HMO’s will require licensing.
-However licensing doesn’t just concern the registering of the property.
+If you are looking to convert a property into an HMO some will require licensing.
+However licensing doesn't just concern the registering of the property.

 Some local councils will require that the building adheres to certain criteria in order for it to be used as an HMO.